instructlab/instructlab/docs/ci.md

 that runs automatically on all PRs and after commits merge to `main` or release branches.

+We are currently doing a trial of running the smallest AWS-based e2e workflow automatically against PRs, as well.

 There are other E2E jobs that can be triggered manually on the [actions page](https://github.com/instructlab/instructlab/actions) for the repository.
 These run on a variety of instance types and can be run at the discretion of